grantcurell/projects/README.md

-# Grant Curell's Dell Projects
+# Grant Curell's Projects

-Every time Dell asks me to figure something out, I write it down.
+Every time I have to figure something out, I write it down.
 Mostly because more often than not someone asks me about it a year later and I have to remember what I did.

 ## Questions